bartek1009x/RegLang-Specification/README.md

 - `<<` - left shift,
 - `>>` - right shift,
 - `~` - bitwise not.

+What's also worth noting is that RegLang does **not** support operator overloading, as it can make things unnecessarily complicated.
+Therefore, you also can't define operators for classes.
+You have a `Vector3` class with `x, y, z` coordinates and you want to add another vector to it?
+Write a function that adds the two.
+You don't need to overload a `+` operator to allow `Vector3 + Vector3`.
+Operators not doing unexpected things allow simplicity and readability.

 # Variables
 You could have already seen how to create variables in the [Primitive data types](https://github.com/bartek1009x/RegLang-Specification?tab=readme-ov-file#primitive-data-types) example code.
 However what hasn't been said yet is that **all varaibles are immutable by default**.
 In order to make them mutable, you have to use the `mut` variable modifier.